xixixao/convex-typescript-plugin/README.md

 ### Go to definition

-Click on a table name to jump to its definition in your Convex schema:
+Command/control-click on a table name to jump to its definition in your Convex schema:

 ```ts
 export const listTasks = query({